 The man from Del Monte says “YES!”

-Attention has been fixed on gender pay inequality, but now attention is widely towards the pay gap between CEO's and their employees.
-Are people simply paid their worth or this a wider political issue?
+Attention has been fixed on gender pay inequality, but now attention is widely on the pay gap between CEOs and their employees.
+Are people simply paid their worth or is this a wider political issue?